It’s Time for that Extra Boost on your Application!Kindly borrowed from the University of Northern Iowa.

 Very important: provide pre-addressed and stamped business-size envelopes so that all your referee will have to do is respond to any items on the reference form and attach her letter.
 Don’t assume that the referee will simply use department letterhead envelopes, address them, and mail them on the department’s “dime.”
 Providing addressed and stamped envelopes is common protocol for letters of reference.
 You risk annoying your referee if you don’t provide them – believe me, you don’t want referees to be annoyed while they are writing your letters.

-The important factor is to make your referee's job as easy as possible.
-Look at this way: if each student asks each referee for five to ten letters (i.e., for five to ten programs), and each referee is approached by twenty students, that's 100-200 letters per referee!
-Making the referee's job easier will help her stay positive and write the best possible letter for you.
+The important factor is to make your referee’s job as easy as possible.
+Look at this way: if each student asks each referee for five to 10 letters (i.e., for five to ten programs), and each referee is approached by 20 students, that’s 100-200 letters per referee!
+Making the referee’s job easier will help her stay positive and write the best possible letter for you.

 One final point... as I said above, your referee could be working on a large pile of letters.
 And, as you know, your professors are busy, and often the letters need to be done during a difficult time of the semester.
 Again, don’t “rely on the kindness of strangers.”
 Do check in with your professor from time to time to make sure your letter gets completed before the deadline.
 Your professor won’t mind if you don’t check in too often.
 Be gentle when you do it, but be firm.
 Your future could rest on these letters of reference.
 Okay?
 Best of luck!